eclipse-apoapsis/ort-server/config/secret-file/README.md

 - If multiple secret files are configured, secrets in one file can override the values of secrets in other files.
   The values with the highest priority just have to be defined in the file that is listed first.
-  This is useful for instance to support different testing environments.
+  This is useful, for instance, to support different testing environments.
   It can be achieved by having a file with default secret values; but before this file, another file is placed which overrides selected secrets that are specific for a test environment.

 The `ConfigSecretFileProvider` implementation is applicable in different scenarios.